fmcgeough/fmcgeough.github.io/_posts/2024-10-17-good-elixir-doc-ecto.md

 ```

 The top-level heading is being used by ex_doc as the name that shows up in the navigation.

+## what about "MIX TASKS"?

+There is a separate tab in navigation called "MIX TASKS".
+Where did that come from?
+It's not mentioned explicitly in the mix.exs file.

+The Ecto mix tasks are under `lib/mix/tasks`.
+The ex_doc library recognizes this as a "special" thing and puts the doc that is in the modules in that directory into the "MIX TASKS" tab.

 ## Wrap Up